 There is no universally accepted hypertrophic treatment process that can and will work in all cases.
 Therefore, it is advisable to consult a well-trained and experienced dermatologist who can diagnose the condition in-depth and arrive at a suitable treatment process.

 In most cases, it has been observed that a combined modality therapy works wonders where an individual fails to respond to a single treatment modality.
 For example, steroid hypertrophic scar injections are administered following a surgical excision or silicone gel sheets are used in conjunction with a compression dressing.

 What Is The Cost of Hypertrophic Scar Removal In India?

 The cost of hypertrophic scar removal treatment in India range between Rs.
 1700 to Rs.
 2200 per session.
-However the overall cost is subjective based on choice of treatment, experience of dermatologist, kind of scar, type of skin, underlying health conditions, etc.
+However, the overall cost is subjective based on the choice of treatment, experience of dermatologist, kind of scar, type of skin, underlying health conditions, etc.

 Before And After Results

 Patience and consistency are key in the treatment process as hypertrophic scars on the face or anywhere else, take a minimum of 12-18 months to fade away.
 And for the most effective hypertrophic scar removal before and after results, a consultation with an expert is a must, who will arrive at a suitable treatment modality for your scar.

 - Finding A Doctor – Doing your research and finding the right doctor is crucial if none of the OTC treatment options seem to have worked for you.

 - Schedule Appointment – After zeroing down on the doctor or skin clinic, schedule an appointment with them.
 Make sure you decide on a day/time when you are relatively free as these consultations can be time-consuming.